 Preparation: Access SQL Server Management Studio

 We will turn to the SQL Server Management Studio as a platform from which to construct and execute the MDX we examine, and to view the results datasets we obtain.

-Click the Start button.
+1. Click the Start button.

 2. Select Microsoft SQL Server 2005 within the Program group of the menu.

-Click SQL Server Management Studio, as shown in Illustration 2.
+3. Click SQL Server Management Studio, as shown in Illustration 2.

 Illustration 2: Opening SQL Server Management Studio

 The Connect to Server dialog appears, after the brief Management Studio splash screen.

 4. Select Analysis Services in the Server type selector.

 5. Type / select the server name (server name / instance, if appropriate) in the Server name selector.

 6. Supply authentication information, as required in your own environment.

 7. Click the Connect button to connect with the specified Analysis Services server.

 The SQL Server Management Studio opens.